ing-bank/lion/packages/listbox/README.md

 ## Rotate keyboard navigation

-Will give first option active state when navigated to the next option from last option.
+`rotate-keyboard-navigation` attribute on the listbox will give the first option active state when navigated to the next option from last option.

 ```js preview-story
 export const rotateKeyboardNavigation = () => html`